lazerj7/Motor_IMU_Shield/README.md

 motorName.registerRead(int addr)
 ```

 Read from one of the A4963 motor controller registers.

 Returns the register value as an int.

 Registers are defined as A4963_CONF0, A4963_CONF1, A4963_CONF2, A4963_CONF3, A4963_CONF4, A4963_CONF5, A4963_FAULT, and A4963_RUN.

-See A4963 datasheet for more detail.
+See A4963 datasheet for more detail on registers.

 ```
 motorName.registerWrite(int addr, int data)
 ```

 Write to one of the A4963 motor controller registers.

 No return value.

-Registers address defined as in registerRead, data is the data to be written to the register.
-See A4963 datasheet for more detail.
+Register addresses defined as in registerRead, data is the data to be written to the register.
+See A4963 datasheet for more detail on registers.